albertoriva/jobman/README.md

 a non-zero return code.

 The -u option can be used to automatically re-run failed jobs.
-For example, assume that each job in the file badjobs.txt has a 10% chance of failing.
+For example, assume that each job in the file badjobs.txt has a small chance of failing.
 The following code will re-run failed jobs until all are successful:

 ```bash